CNES/cars/docs/source/exploring_the_field/from_satellite_images_to_dsm.rst

      <br>

-| Images are first resampled in epipolar geometry: by changing viewpoints, objects move in a line.
+| Images are first resampled in epipolar geometry: by changing viewpoints, objects pixels move along a line.
-| This enables a one-dimensional search (computer performance + error limitation) (see :ref:`below<resampling>`).
+| This enables a one-dimensional search (computer performance + error limitation).
+| The pixels shifting along others directions doesn't taking account and it corresponds to fast moving objets (for instance like vehicle moving from bottom to top, see :ref:`below<resampling>`)

 .. _resampling: